midas-network/covid19-scenario-modeling-hub_archive/README.md

 ## Round 9 Scenarios

 To assist with upcoming ACIP recommendations on childhood vaccination (ages 5-11), Round 9 of SMH will concentrate on evaluating the impact of childhood vaccination on COVID-19 dynamics.
-Results are expected to be needed by mid-September 2021.
+Results are ]available on the Model Projections page.](https://viz.covid19scenariomodelinghub.org/#tab-5889-9)
 </br>

 ### Scenario Differences